gemc/clas12Tags_old/README.md

 Tags
 ----

+- 4a.0.1: Same as 4a.0.0 but with FTOF geometry fix
 - 4a.0.0: KPP configuration.
 Fixes in source and hit process for FTOF, added EC gains.
 Java geometry uses now coatjava 3.
 Database fixed for DC geometry.
 Linear time-to-distance for DC.
   CTOF in the KPP position configuration in the new kpp.gcard.
 - 3a.1.0: same as 3a.0.2 but with DC time-to-distance implementation.